 Action: start a journal.

 In summary, my five ways to feel more confident at work are about self-love, positive body language, recognising and knowing your own strengths, don’t try to be perfect and finally finding a way to journal your progress.
-I shared these tips in more detail in a recent online training session.
-You can listen to the recording here.

 Pick one of the actions above.
 Comment below to let me know which one you will take.